Everywhere (Fleetwood Mac song): Music videos

 The music video for "Everywhere" was directed by Alex Proyas and is a visual depiction of the poem "The Highwayman" by Alfred Noyes.
 There are two versions of the video.
-One version features bandmembers Christine McVie, John McVie, and Mick Fleetwood superimposed over the story while the other version does not feature the band at all.
+One version shows bandmembers Christine McVie, John McVie, and Mick Fleetwood superimposed over the story while the other version does not feature the band at all.
 The video features six interior sets that were constructed over the span of two weeks.